Marwanleprodu91670/ml-elerium/README.md

 local targetPlayerName = ""

 -- Adding the toggle switch
-local switch = features:AddSwitch("Kill Target Toggle", function(bool)
+local switch = Player:AddSwitch("Kill Target Toggle", function(bool)
     if bool then
         -- If switch is enabled, teleport the target player's head to your right hand if targetPlayerName ~= "" then